-Now there is a certain meaning to the expression of “walking to Canossa”.
-It was in the 11th century, when the pope and a certain King named Henry IV had a massive argument, which lead to Henry having to apologize to the pope at his residence in Canossa.
+When someone chooses Canossa as a walking destination, the word “redemption” is in the air.
+The historical Walk To Canossa happened in the 11th century, when Pope Gregory VII and King Henry IV had a massive argument that lead to Henry having to apologize by traveling to Gregory’s residence in Canossa.
 Ever since that day, walking to Canossa really means: looking for redemption.

 more fun than King Henry